Coffee Knowledge

 5 Brazil

-Light body and slightly acidic with notes of citrus and fruit.
+Light body and lightly acidic with notes of citrus and fruit.

 -